Grieg & Sibelius

 November 14 & 15

-With special guest conductor, Kedrick Armstrong
+with special guest conductor, Kedrick Armstrong

-Elfrida Andree: Overture in G minor
+Elfrida Andrée: Overture in G minor

 Edvard Grieg: Piano Concerto Lorraine Min, piano